 Prostatectomy, radical prostatectomy, resection of the prostate, transurethral resection of the prostate, laparoscopic and mini-laparoscopic, the Da Vinci surgical system, surgery for bladder dysfunction, as well as for hyperplasia (benign prostate enlargement and narrowing of the urethra), transurethral resection of the prostate (TURP), open transvesical adenomectomy, endoscopic surgery on the urethra (urinary tract), plastic of the urethra via transplantation of the graft from foreskin or oral mucosa (microsurgery), implantation of the appendix or the bladder wall for vesicostomy preserving continence ability.

-Endoscopic surgeries for benign and malignant tumours of the bladder (transurethral resection).
+Endoscopic surgeries for benign and malignant tumors of the bladder (transurethral resection).
 Radical cystectomy (removal of the bladder) with all forms of creating a new bladder, implantation of the ureters into the intestine, creation of an artificial bladder-stoma from the small and large intestine), radical prostatectomy (removal of the prostate affected with cancer), both open and laparoscopic method, including preservation of sexual potency.
-Removal of renal tumours, including kidney preservation.
+Removal of renal tumors, including kidney preservation.
 Surgeries on the adrenal glands in benign and malignant diseases of the adrenal glands.
 Removal of regional lymph nodes for the diagnostics and treatment of all cancerous urologic diseases.
-Removal of the testicle with the removal of retroperitoneal lymph nodes in testicular tumours (retroperitoneal lymphadenectomy).
+Removal of the testicle with the removal of retroperitoneal lymph nodes in testicular tumors (retroperitoneal lymphadenectomy).
 Mono- and polychemotherapy, and immunotherapy for all cancerous urological diseases.